dandisy/elorest/README.md

 # Elorest
-Laravel eloquent RESTAPI package for webcore platform
+Laravel eloquent REST API package

-With it we can query the restapi using the laravel eloquent command
+With it we can query the restapi using the laravel eloquent commands (methods & params)

 Borrow the laravel eloquent syntax (methodes & params), including laravel pagination.

 please check the laravel's eloquent documentation https://laravel.com/docs/5.8